Ayikanying-ux/payment_system_django/README.md

     https://github.com/Ayikanying-ux/payment_system_django.git

 2: Move into the directory of the project
-`cd payment_system_django`
+    cd payment_system_django

 3: Create a virtual environment.

     A virtual environment is where the projects dependencies are stored

-To create a virtualenv move to the terminal and type `virtualenv env`
+    To create a virtualenv move to the terminal and enter the command virtualenv env

 4: Activate the environment with the command

-`source env/Scripts/activate`
+    source env/Scripts/activate

 5: Install the project dependencies

-    `pip install -r requirements.txt`
+    pip install -r requirements.txt